 If you’re on a budget, it might be a good idea to stay a bit further out of the city.
 You can easily reach the city centre via the metro system and the money you save could come in handy later.

-I’ve included it and several hostels and hotels you should consider staying at during your trip to Helsinki in the table below.
+I’ve included it and several hostels you should consider staying at during your trip to Helsinki in the table below.

 Like the rest of Scandinavia, Helsinki is expensive.
 It’s not as expensive as spending 3 days in Oslo, but you’ll pay a lot more than you would in other parts of Europe.